gellel/fontstyle/README.rst

     '\033[1mHELLO\033[0m'

-multiple formats can be added using non-alpha characters or using lists.
+*multiple formats can be supplied. split formats by non-alpha characters in strings. accepts sequences too.*

 .. code-block:: python